xhochy/xhochy.github.com/_posts/2021-04-26-implications-of-pickling-ml-models.md

 # 73 µs ± 1.81 µs per loop (mean ± std. dev. of 7 runs, 10000 loops each)
 ```

 In the batch case where we pass a full month of data, we see a 36% speedup.
-This is already remarkable given that LightGBM is also quite optimized and uses multiple CPUs for its prediction computation.
+This is already remarkable given that LightGBM is also quite optimised and uses multiple CPUs for its prediction computation.
 For the single row case though, we see a 10x speedup as in the example above.

 ## Conclusion

-Overall, we see that `pickle` is awesome as it stores arbitrary Python object hierachies.
+Overall, we see that `pickle` is awesome as it stores arbitrary Python object hierarchies.
 You can use this as your default for storing models.
 But be careful to use the exact same package versions when restoring the pickle.

 In the case that you are a Tensorflow user and can represent your whole pipeline with it, you should use its `SavedModel` approach.
 This will not introduce a new technology into your stack but it will remove the dependency on your custom code during the deployment.